cmu-sei/Challenge-Server/src/README.md

 - `tls_cert` - Certificate to use for HTTPS (defaults to None)
 - `tls_key` - Private key for the HTTPS cert above (defaults to None)S

+## port_checker

+- When set to true, this enables a feature that will use the `ss` command to log all open ports on the system every 30 seconds.
+- Defaults to false.

 ## challenge_name

 - Name of the challenge